 Recommended by the CDC for use by the general public, cloth face masks help reduce the spread of infection by trapping droplets released when the wearer talks, sneezes or coughs.
 Typically made from tightly woven fabric, cloth face masks are worn to protect others from the transmission of illnesses.
 They are most effective at limiting the spread of disease, including COVID-19, when widely used by people in public settings.
 While they provide protection to those around the wearer, they offer only limited protection to the wearer from other people.
 Non-medical disposable paper masks provide a similar level of protection.

 Cloth face coverings come in many forms -- homemade masks, neck gaiters and even commercially manufactured masks with filters.
 The most effective cloth face masks are composed of 2-3 layers of tightly-woven fabric (often cotton).
 They should fit snugly to the face and be worn above the nose and below the chin.
-Be sure to wash or sanitize your hands before and after handling your mask, and avoid touching your mask while wearing it.
+Be sure to wash your hands or use a sanitizer product before and after handling your mask, and avoid touching your mask while wearing it.
 Regularly wash cloth face masks with soap and water between uses.

 Face shields are designed to protect the wearer’s eyes against splatters, sprays, and flying debris.
 They are most often used in conjunction with other personal protective equipment kits (PPE) by medical personnel during procedures which may cause fluid spray.
 In fact, they are often worn today when intubating patients who have been diagnosed with COVID-19.
 The CDC does not recommend face shields be worn as a substitution for face masks that cover the mouth and nose.
 They fit snugly to the forehead and extend down below the chin, leaving large gaps below and alongside the face, which allow respiratory droplets to escape.
 However, when worn together with a face mask, a face shield can offer increased protection.